In this post, you will learn how to knit two stitches together.

 That is it – really easy and you have just completed a decrease.

-If you check the back of the work, you will see that you have completed your decrease and that you have knitted two stitches together successfully.
+If you check the back of the work (the wrong side of the work), you will see that you have completed your decrease and that you have knitted two stitches together successfully.

 Is K2tog The Same As SSK?

-SSK is a slightly different decrease and one that leans to the left.
+SSK is a slightly different decrease and is one of those left-slanting decreases.

 SSK is an abbreviation that means Slip Slip Knit.

-Both of those decreases are used in many patterns to create lacy or intricate patterns.
+Both of those decreases are used in many patterns to create lace patterns or intricate patterns.

-You can see an example of how both of these decreases are used to make a lacy design in my Sea Glass Shaw Pattern Here.
+You can see an example of how both of these decreases are used to make a lacy design in my The Sea Glass Shawl Knitting Pattern

 Which Patterns Use K2tog?

-Many patterns use this popular decrease from sweaters to hats.
+Many patterns use this popular simple decrease stitch from sweaters to hats.

 To practice this stitch you could knit a garter stitch swatch and practice knitting two stitches together.

-The following hat patterns for men and women all use K2tog to decrease the crown of the hat to shape;
+The following free patterns for men and women all use K2tog to decrease the crown of the hat to shape…

-If you are interested in learning more about the knitting basics, please visit this post – Knitting For Beginners.
+If you are interested in learning more about the knitting basics and for inspiration, please visit this post – Knitting Lessons